easylogic/cssma/docs/parser-guide.md

 - `value`: the logical value extracted from the token (not the resolved color code).
 - `preset`: the context lookup path, if relevant.

+### 5) ⚠️ Spacing/Number-based Preset Parsing
+- When parsing spacing, fontSize, or any numeric preset, always convert the matched number to a string before theme lookup:
+  - Example: `theme.spacing[String(val)]` or `theme.spacing[val]` where `val` is already a string from regex.
+- When writing mock theme objects for tests, always use string keys for all numeric values (e.g., `'4': 16`, not `4: 16`).
+- If you get `undefined` from the theme, check your key type!

 ---

 ## 2. Parser Implementation Example (color)